olaluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-in task 8 the script is written in the file is_cwd_content as a result of the command ls -la in task 9 the script duplicate the last line of the file iacta in task 10 the script delete the regular file not directory
+in task 8 the script is written in the file is_cwd_content as a result of the command ls -la in task 9 the script duplicate the last line of the file iacta in task 10 the script delete the regular file not directory in task 11 the script count the number of directory and sub directory